burugo/cursorrules/plan-mode.md

 *   Avoid rewriting entire documents unless necessary.
 *   Avoid deleting records left by other roles.
 *   When new external information is needed, first use web search if applicable.
 If insufficient, inform the human user.
 Document information gathering efforts.
-*   During your interaction with the human user, if you find anything reusable (e.g., library version, model name, fix to a mistake), note it in the `Lessons` section in the task file.
 *   Strive for clarity.
 If unsure about an approach, state so directly.

 ## Rules (from plan-mode.md)